- Order and/or process incoming samples by ensuring correct labeling, computer log-in, transport and storage.

 - Maintain work area in a well-stocked, clean condition.

 - Adhere to all safety/infection control policies and procedures.

 - Maintain a professional appearance and attitude in interactions with coworkers, supervisors, other hospital personnel, and hospital patients and their visitors.

 A high school diploma or equivalent.
 The applicant must have the ability to organize and prioritize work, the ability to work under pressure of time and work volume without sacrificing accuracy, the ability to communicate effectively with other medical personnel, the ability to recognize problems and take appropriate action, skills basic to the practice of medical laboratory technology.

 An Associate's degree in clinical laboratory sciences, or chemical, physical or biological sciences, or medical laboratory technologist from an accredited institution is desirable.

-This part time, 28 hour afternoon position will be required to rotate weekends and holidays with other staff.
+This part time, 20 hour day shift position will be required to work every other weekend and rotate holidays with other staff.

 This position will have daily exposure to noise from laboratory equipment and daily work with infectious disease and/or hazardous materials.